KatTheGit/sylvan-row/assets/README.md

 They excel at helping healers in battle, as they can help defend  them from assassins.

-## Character concepts
+## Character brainstorming

-### Raphaelle
+### The Healer (Raphaelle)

-Raphaelle is an Archangel, a type of Angel tasked both with healing the Forest-Sanctum and the Fauna.
-Like all Angels, she is veiled.

-- Class: Healer

-Primary attack
+- Primary
+  - A mid-range shot that heals or damages
+  - A lifesteal mid-range shot that sends the health to nearby teammates (or self if no one around)

-Secondary attack
+- Secondary

-Dash
+  - Healing aura
+  - Healing burst proportional to secondary charge
-- Shiv style dash?
+- Movement
+  - Dash that heals people
+  - Shiv-like empowered dash

-### Hernani
+### The Assassin

-A romantic bandit paranoically hiding from the authorities.
+- Primary
+  - A sword slash
+- Secondary
+  - Flashback ability (revert 3 seconds in time) CON: could be annoying as shit
+- Movement

-- Class: Ranger
+  -

+### The Ranger (Hernani)

-Primary attack
+- Primary
   - Long range shot

-Secondary attack

-Dash
-- Shiv style dash?
+- Secondary

-### Queen
+  - Place down a wall, using some secondary charge

-- class: Assassin
+- Movement

-Primary attack

-- Short range sword slash

-Secondary attack

-Dash